Online Learning and Control Synthesis for Reachable Paths of Unknown Nonlinear Systems: Control Synthesis

-Recalling that $r=r(k, \dt)$ represents the maximal length of $\phi_\ub(\cdot)$ under constant inputs for \eqref{E: proxy}, to satisfy the stated condition, one needs consider the joint effect of $k$ and $\dt$.
-Note that for $k=1$ and $\dt$ arbitrarily small, $r\approx b\dt$.
-For small $b$, we may not have $M_0(m+1)^2\leq b$.
-However, this is not problem in view of Corollary \ref{cor: scaling}.
-We consider a uniform enlargement of $r$ by increasing the $k$ factor of $\hrr(k\tau, x_0)$.
-On the other hand, we do not want to use arbitrarily large $k$ such that the reachability precision is sacrificed. \Qed \end{rem}
+Recalling that $r=r(k, \dt)$ represents the maximal length of $\phi_\ub(k\tau, x_0)$ under constant inputs for \eqref{E: proxy}, to satisfy the stated condition, one needs consider the joint effect of $k$ and $\dt$.
+Note that for $\dt$ sufficiently small, $r\approx kb\tau$.
+For small $b$ and $k=1$, \ymmarkr{the main contributor $2M_0C_1\dt\leq r(b-c|\xk_n|)$ in the condition stated in Theorem \ref{thm: main_direction} may not hold.} However, this is not problem in view of the proof of Lemma \ref{lem: r_initial}.
+We consider the \ymmarkr{joint effect of tuning $r$ by increasing $k$ and reducing $\dt$, ensuring that $r$ increases but not to an arbitrarily large value, so as to preserve reachability precision}. \Qed \end{rem}